cesarnml/99bottles/README.md

 - `calling` a method implies knowledge of implementation. `sending a message` suggest willful ignorance of receiver implementation details

-Qualitative Code Quality Questions:
+**Qualitative Code Quality Questions:**

-- 1. How difficult was it to write?
+1. How difficult was it to write?
-- 2. How hard is it to understand?
+2. How hard is it to understand?
-- 3. How expensive will it be to change?
+3. How expensive will it be to change?

 > "The past ("was it") is a memory, the future ("will it be") is imaginary, but the present ("is it") is true right now."